jpcoker3/Raspi-Object-Detection-and-Voice-Response/README.md

 ## Case Design
-I created a custom case for all these parts to make it seem less thrown together. ( WIP )
+I created a custom case in order to make this project more compact. it needs some refinement and there will be more iterations shortly.

-here is the basic design: \
+Here is the basic design: \
 ![case front](https://github.com/jpcoker3/Raspi-Object-Detection-and-Voice-Response/blob/master/Case-Model/case_front.png)
 ![case back](https://github.com/jpcoker3/Raspi-Object-Detection-and-Voice-Response/blob/master/Case-Model/case_back.png)